 - Digital Mammography – The most beneficial screening method available for breast cancer.
 This mammogram uses 3-D technology to offer greater precision, comfort, instant availability, and improved detection of breast cancer.
 The 3-D technology makes it easier for radiologists to see the tumors, allowing for better diagnosis and patient outcomes.

 - Breast MRI – Always performed along with a mammogram, but not always on the same day.
 Breast MRIs are non-invasive and use powerful magnetic fields and radio waves to construct internal images of the breast.
 The main goal of the breast MRI is to determine the size and extent of the cancer.

 - Fast Breast MRI – A shortened version of the traditional breast MRI.
 The fast version is more often recommended to women with dense breast tissue that do not meet the lifetime breast cancer risk level for a full MRI study.
 While the fast breast MRI may detect cancers not shown through a mammogram alone, it is still less thorough than the full breast MRI and therefore not recommended for women with high risk breast cancer.

-Also, most locations offer same-day, walk-in appointments.
+Also, most locations offer same-day, walk-in appointments for mammograms.